chaosprint/glicol/README.md

 # Why Glicol?

-## Intuitive
+***Glicol is fast.*** Glicol has both its language and DSP engines written in Rust.
+With the zero-cost abstractions in Rust, Glicol is very fast.

+***Glicol is reliable.*** Glicol has reliable error-handling strategies written in Rust, so you do not need to worry about typos in live performances.
+If an error is detected, the engine will continue playing the previous error-free codes.

+***Glicol is easy to access.*** Using WebAssembly, AudioWorklet and SharedArrayBuffer, browsers can now have lock-free real-time audio processing capacity.
+Glicol has used all these technologies to provide a zero-installation experience.
+Just visit the website and you can start live coding.

+***Glicol is interaction-friendly.*** Just run the code.
+What you see on screen is what you hear.
+Commenting out a line of code is equivalent to muting a track.

-Glicol uses a graph-oriented syntax, bypassing paradigms such as OOP or FP.
+***Glicol is intuitive.*** Glicol uses a graph-oriented syntax, bypassing paradigms such as OOP or FP.
 For example, you can synthesise kick drum like this:

 ```
 bd: sin ~pitch >> mul ~env >> mul 0.9